brandonscholet/wappalyzer-csv/README.md

 based on the wappalyzer-cli by gokulapap

-Now uses the updated files from Wappalyzer, isntead of the static file from the semi-unmaintained wappalyzer-cli
+Now uses the updated files from npm Wappalyzer, isntead of the static file from python-Wappalyzer

 # Installation :